Private Attorneys General Act (PAGA)

 What is the Private Attorneys General Act?

-What created the Private Attorneys General Act?
+Who created the Private Attorneys General Act?

-The PAGA was initially enacted in 2004 and is codified in California Labor Code section 2698.
+The Private Attorneys General Act (PAGA) was enacted by the California Legislature in 2004 and is codified in California Labor Code section 2698.
+This legislation was introduced to empower employees to enforce labor laws and hold employers accountable for violations.

 What does the Private Attorneys General Act allow?

-The Act allows employees to file a lawsuit against their employers for any violations to the labor code.
-For example, violations may include
+The Private Attorneys General Act (PAGA) allows employees to file a lawsuit against their employers for any violations to the labor code.

 To pursue PAGA cases, individuals must adhere to the guidelines outlined in Labor Code Sections 2698 – 2699.5.
+Speak with our experienced legal team today to discuss your situation and explore your options for seeking justice.

 What should I do when filing a PAGA claim?